Author: Bankrate Staff | Last Updated: January 4, 2019

 Read our full Bank of America Cash Rewards review.

 BankAmericard® credit card: Best for balance transfers

 A balance transfer credit card can be a great tool to consolidate debt in 2019 and pay down what you owe without incurring interest.
 The best balance transfer cards offer long introductory periods at 0% APR and low balance transfer fees, this card delivers on both.
-The BankAmericard offers 0% APR for the first 18 billing cycles on purchases and balance transfers made within the first 60 days of opening your account.
-It also charges a transfer fee of either $10 or 3% of the transfer amount, whichever is higher.
+The BankAmericard offers 0% Introductory APR for 18 billing cycles on purchases and balance transfers made within the first 60 days of opening your account, then, 15.24% – 25.24% Variable APR.
+A 3% fee (min $10) applies to balance transfers.
 While this isn’t industry-leading (there are some cards offering $0 balance transfer fees) it’s better than most.

 - The lower end of the variable APR rate is much lower than the industry average.

 - 0% Introductory APR for 18 billing cycles on purchases and balance transfers made within 60 days of opening the account.

 - No annual fee.

 - No penalty APR.
 Paying late won’t automatically raise your interest rate (APR).
 Other account pricing and terms apply.